Compare Insurance by State

 How to Compare State Insurance Quotes Without Distorting the Result

 The biggest mistake is changing too many things at once.
-A useful comparison does not start by lowering deductibles on one quote, raising liability on another, and then switching states in the same test.
-Start with the same basic structure first.
-Only after that should you change one factor at a time to see what really affects the premium.
+A useful comparison does not start by lowering deductibles on one quote, raising liability on another, and switching states in the same test.
+Start with the same basic structure first, then change one factor at a time.

-If you also want to compare a major national carrier after reviewing state-level pricing patterns, check Progressive insurance quotes by state to see how a large provider fits into your broader state-by-state shopping strategy.
+If you want to compare a major national carrier after reviewing state-level pricing patterns, check usage-based auto insurance pricing by state to see how a large provider fits into broader state-by-state shopping.

 Match limits first